rowechenzhong/Vision/measure/measurable functions.md

 > [!definition] Measurable Function
 > Let $(X, \AAA)$ and $(Y, \BBB)$ be measurable spaces.
 A function $f: X \to Y$ is ==**measurable**== if for every $B \in \BBB$, we have $f^{-1}(B) \in \AAA$.

-> [!example]
-> In particular, assuming we pick the Borel measure on two topological spaces $X$ and $Y$, continuous functions are measurable.

 If one is interested in [[real-valued measurable functions]], there is more intuition to be found.

 > [!claim] Only need to check the generators.